The Subject Was Roses (film)

 The Subject Was Roses is a 1968 American Metrocolor drama film directed by Ulu Grosbard.
 The screenplay by Frank D. Gilroy is based on his 1964 Pulitzer Prize-winning play of the same title.

-The film stars Patricia Neal, Martin Sheen and Jack Albertson.
-Albertson won an Academy Award as best supporting actor and Neal was nominated as best actress.
+The film stars Patricia Neal, Martin Sheen and Jack Albertson, the latter reprising his role from the original play.
+The film follows a World War II veteran (Sheen) who returns home to the Bronx and soon becomes disillusioned to find his parents' (Neal and Albertson) marriage filled with discord, quarreling, and recriminations.